andrewheberle/coredns-netbox-plugin/README.md

 all zones for which the plugin is authoritative.
 If specific zones are listed then only queries for those zones will be subject to fallthrough.

-The config parameters `token`, `url` and `localCacheDuration` are required.
+The config parameters `token` and `url` are required.

 ## Examples

-Send all requests to NetBox:
+Send all requests to NetBox and use the built-in `cache` plugin to cache responses:

 ```
 . {
     netbox {
         token SuperSecretNetBoxAPIToken
         url https://netbox.example.org/api/ipam/ip-addresses
-        localCacheDuration 300s
     }
+    cache
 }
 ```